Visual Assist provides two efficient methods to locate symbols in your solution:

 Select "Find References" (Ctrl+F) to launch Find References integral to Visual Assist for the selected symbol.

-Disable Tooltips to prevent the opening of hovering tooltips that identify file and directory of symbol definitions.
+Disable Tooltips to prevent the opening of hovering tooltips that identify file, surrounding code, and directory of symbol definition.
 (Tooltips will still open to identify values in partially hidden cells.)

 Enable "File columns" to show columns containing files and directories.
 These columns are especially useful if your solution has numerous like-named symbols defined in different locations.
 Display of the columns does not affect sorting or filtering within the dialog.
 When the columns are shown, consider disabling the hovering tooltips that contain identical information.